art-institute-of-chicago/artic.edu/docs/apiModels.md

 AIC offers a parameter `query` on which you can pass raw ES parameters to perform a search.

-For example, let's search for the upcoming exhibitinos for the next 2 weeks:
+For example, let's search for the upcoming exhibitions for the next 2 weeks:

 ```php